laprej/laprej-www/_drafts/research-statement.md

 Some projects are short and others are long.
 You never know how long a project will last.
-By adopting good software engineering principles and utilizing them throughout the life of the project, it will make refactoring easier as well as introducing new, possibly research-worthy features into your code base.
+By adopting good software engineering principles and utilizing them throughout the life of the project, it will make refactoring easier.
+This includes introducing new research features into your code base.

 Computer scientists work in and develop algorithms.
 These algorithms are ultimately realized in code, written by humans, and therefore susceptible to errors.